Creating A To Do List In WordPress

 Note: When you enable this option, a ‘Categories’ item will be added to the To-Do List plugin menu …

-This allows you to add categories that you can use to organize your lists (see ‘Plugin Usage’ section further below for more details) …
+This lets you add categories that can help organize your to-do lists (see ‘Plugin Usage’ section further below for more details) …

 Private categories will not be visible when using the sidebar widgets or shortcodes (only when ‘Sort Order’ is set to ‘Category’)